fuzzylabs/evidently-monitoring-pattern/README.md

 ## Jupyter Notebook or Terminal

-From this point, you have the option to continue the demo by following the README.md file or you continue this demo with `demo.ipynb` (included in this repo) using Jupyter Notebook.
+From this point, you have the option to continue the demo by following the instructions below or you continue this demo with [`demo.ipynb`](https://github.com/fuzzylabs/evidently-monitoring-demo/blob/secondFeature/demo.ipynb) (included in this repo) using Jupyter Notebook.

 ## Download and prepare data for the model